-From now on, this name can be used in formulas instead of the original cell addresses.
+This name can now be used in formulas to represent the cells in the specified range.
 If you assign the name "January" to the cell range from A2 to A10, the formula =SUM(January) is equivalent to =SUM(A2:A10).

-Note: Names may only consist of alphanumeric characters, underscores and periods.
+Note: Names for cell ranges may only consist of letters, numbers, underscores and periods.
 The first character must be a letter or an underscore.

-Furthermore, names that look like a cell address must not be used.
-For example, the name "A2" is not valid because PlanMaker wouldn't be able to distinguish it from the cell address A2.
+Furthermore, names must not be structured like cell references.
+For example, the name "A2" is not allowed because PlanMaker would not be able to distinguish it from the cell address A2.